Dr. Willibald Liehr

 Curriculum Vitae

-Willibald Liehr completed the Piaristengymnasium (Vienna-Josefstadt) in 1929 and then began studying at the Faculty of Law and State Sciences of the University of Vienna (abs. iur.
+Willibald Liehr graduated from the Piaristengymnasium (Vienna-Josefstadt) in 1929 and then began his studies at the Faculty of Law and Political Science at the University of Vienna (abs. iur.
 1933, Dr. iur.
 1934).
-At the end of his studies he enters the service of the Magistrate of the City of Vienna.
+After completing his studies, he joined the Vienna City Council.

-After the connection, he will be removed from the service and with 19.
-March 1938 retired.
-From April to July 1938, Willibald Liehr is a legal practitioner at the Vienna Commercial Court and then until January 1939 as a lawyer candidate.
-Since he is not admitted as a lawyer for political reasons, he enters the Heeresbauamt Wien in 1939.
-In January 1942 he was moved to the German Wehrmacht and in April 1945 he was imprisoned in British captivity.
-From this, he is released in Styria and is also temporarily entrusted with the leadership of the district executive Radkersburg (Steiermark).
+After the Anschluss, he was relieved of his duties and retired on March 19, 1938 in return for severance pay.
+From April to July 1938, Willibald Liehr was a court trainee at the Commercial Court of Vienna and then worked as a trainee lawyer until January 1939.
+As he was not admitted to the bar for political reasons, he joined the Vienna Army Construction Office in 1939.
+In January 1942, he was drafted into the German Wehrmacht and was taken prisoner by the British in April 1945.
+He was released from captivity in Styria and was immediately provisionally entrusted with the management of the district administration of Radkersburg (Styria).

 Places